Info-Commit: Information-Theoretic Polynomial Commitment: The Analysis of (Proof of Theorem )

 {\bf Correctness}.
-If the prover is honest, he will provide the evaluations of the same polynomial $f$ that he has committed to.
-Consequently, in the verification phase, identities \eqref{eqn:verification_final} trivially hold and the recovered value is equal to $h(x) - g(x) = f(x)$ as desired.\\ {\bf Efficiency}.The verification can be done in $O(\sqrt{d})$ since it only requires multiplying $c\times s$ matrices by vectors of length $s = \sqrt{d}$.
+If the prover is honest, he will provide the evaluations of the same polynomial $f$ that he initially committed to.
+Consequently, in the verification phase, \eqref{eqn:verification_final} holds and the recovered value is equal to $h(x) - g(x) = f(x)$ as desired.\\ {\bf Efficiency}.
+The verification can be done in $O(\sqrt{d})$ since it only requires multiplying $c\times s$ matrices by vectors of length $s = \sqrt{d}$.
 The recovery can be done in $O(\sqrt{d})$ since the main operation in this phase is inner products of vectors of length $s$.
 Therefore, the overall complexity of the verifier in the evaluation phase is $O(\sqrt{d})$.
-The prover, on the other hand, must compute the two vectors $v$ and $u$ according to \eqref{eqn:uv_final} which can be done in $O(d)$.\\ {\bf Soundness}.
-The analysis of soundness relies on the fact that the prover learns nothing about the secret values $\lambda_i,\theta_i$, $i\in[c]$, during the commitment phase.
-This follows from the property that the oblivious transfer algorithms in \cite{cachin2015information,ding2004constant} provide perfect privacy for the receiver.
-Without loss of generality we can assume that the prover has committed to the correct polynomial $f$.
-If not, we simply use the letter $f$ to denote the polynomial that the prover has committed to, and expect the soundness property to hold with respect to this $f$.
+The prover, on the other hand, must compute the two vectors $\mathbfsl v$ and $\mathbfsl u$ according to \eqref{eqn:uv_final} which can be done in $O(d)$.\\ {\bf Soundness}.
+The soundness analysis follows a similar logic as the proof of soundness of INTERPOL \cite{sahraei2019interpol}.
+Specifically, the analysis relies on the fact that the prover learns nothing about the secret values $\lambda_i,\theta_i$, $i\in[c]$ during the commitment phase.
+Note however that unlike \name, INTERPOL imposed no structural limitation on the secret matrix ${ \mathbfsl \Lambda}$.
+We must show that despite this structural limitation, soundness is guaranteed with overwhelming probability. \\ Without loss of generality, we can assume that the prover has committed to the correct polynomial $f$.
+If not, we simply use the letter $f$ to denote the polynomial that the prover has committed to and expect the soundness property to hold with respect to this $f$.
 Note that such a polynomial of degree $d-1$ exists regardless of how the prover responds to the queries in the commitment phase.
+Remember that for each input $x$, the prover is required to provide the verifier with two vectors $\mathbfsl v$ and $\mathbfsl u$ as defined in \eqref{eqn:uv_final}.
+Here, we analyze the probability that a malicious prover can pass the verification test \eqref{eqn:verification_final} with a $(\hat{\mathbfsl v}, \hat{\mathbfsl u}) \neq (\mathbfsl v, \mathbfsl u)$ and show that this probability is negligible.
+Specifically, a malicious prover may respond with (1) $\hat{\mathbfsl v} \neq \mathbfsl v$ and $\hat{\mathbfsl u}=\mathbfsl u$, (2) $\hat{\mathbfsl v}=\mathbfsl v$ and $\hat{\mathbfsl u} \neq \mathbfsl u$ or (3) $\hat{\mathbfsl v} \neq \mathbfsl v$ and $\hat{\mathbfsl u} \neq \mathbfsl u$.
+Let $({\cal V},{\cal U})$ denote a random variable from which the prover draws the evaluation $(\hat{\mathbfsl v},\hat{\mathbfsl u})$.
+Note that $({\cal V},{\cal U})$ is independent of $({ \mathbfsl \Lambda},{\mathbfsl \Theta})$.
+We next define these events